 Since its beginning, the tannin industry has represented an important incentive for the correct management of the forests, from which it obtains the necessary wood for its productions.
-This is at the same time a positive development opportunity for those mountain areas characterised by a poor economy with low a population.
+This is at the same time a positive development opportunity for those mountain areas characterized by a poor economy with low a population.

-A favourable relationship that, in the case of Silvateam’s Italian productions, is reflected from the beginning in the preservation of the Castanetum (chestnut forest), a vegetation zone accounting for almost one quarter of the entire forest area of the country, with a marked presence in the regions which historically make up the Italian supply basin of the Group (Piedmont, Tuscany, Liguria, Lombardy, Emilia Romagna and Calabria).
+A favourable relationship that, in the case of Silvateam’s Italian productions, is reflected from the beginning in the preservation of the Castanetum (chestnut forest), a vegetation zone accounting for almost one-quarter of the entire forest area of the country, with a marked presence in the regions which historically make up the Italian supply basin of the Group (Piedmont, Tuscany, Liguria, Lombardy, Emilia Romagna and Calabria).

 The direction of forestry intervention allows pruning for the regeneration and the improvements of the trees and multiple management possibilities, which are interesting from the production, landscape and biodiversity point of views.
 This activity, with regard to Silvateam’s production, involves thousands of suppliers in the whole country.
-Loggers, who in their own regions are fulfilling not only an economical function but also ecological and conservation of woods which could be abandoned, with consequences such as fire and parasites that cause damage to the forests.
+Loggers, who in their own regions are fulfilling not only an economic function but also ecological and conservation of woods which could be abandoned, with consequences such as fire and parasites that cause damage to the forests.